validatedpatterns/industrial-edge/README.md

 # Start Here

-If you've followed a link to this repo and are not really sure what it contains or how to use it, head over to http://hybrid-cloud-patterns.io/industrial-edge/ for additional context before continuing.
+If you've followed a link to this repo, but are not really sure what it contains or how to use it, head over to http://hybrid-cloud-patterns.io/industrial-edge/ for additional context before continuing.